 Mag-lev roads everywhere are not feasible and will itself pollute the entire planet just attempting to build such things.

-Mag-lev trains are definitely the way forward for mass transportation of goods from shipping ports to all destinations between the coasts.
+Mag-lev trains are definitely the way forward for mass transportation of goods from shipping ports to all major destinations between the coasts.

 In an ideal world a cross between an Airship that uses electric motors or an electric drone type vehicle that flies is probably what we will end up with.